ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Clarification on different reasons for processing failures, related policies, and requirement OPT4.

+* Added a KDC sub-resource for group members to upload a new public key.

 * Possible group rekeying following an individual Key Renewal Request.

 * Clarified meaning of requirement REQ3.